ashimdahal/torchy/README.md

 train_ds, valid_ds = dataset.train_ds, dataset.valid_ds
 ```

-Additional features like get_loss(), _accuracy() and full documentation, user guide, best practices and tutorials to use torchy can be found in the [docs](docs/README.md).
+Additional features like get_loss(), _accuracy() and full documentation, user guide, best practices and tutorials to use torchy can be found in the [docs](https://github.com/ashimdahal/torchy/blob/master/docs/README.md).

 ## To-do

-0. Documentation
-1. Docstring
-2. More testing
+0. More testing

 Feel free to contribute your code and drop a star on the project if you liked the idea.